Staking

 How to stake POWR?

-Make sure to double check the URL to protect yourself from scams.
+Make sure to double check the URL to protect yourself from unauthorised links and scams.

 In order to stake, you will require: